 Types of Web Developers

-All the above being said, it is important to know there are a few different types of web developers that will vastly affect how you go about your career search and what sort of understanding you need to have of computer science.
+All the above being said, it is important to know there are a few different types of web developers that will vastly affect how you go about your career search, the web developer job outlook, and what sort of understanding you need to have of computer science.